bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/default.md

 ![](Screenshot%202020-08-25%20at%205.51.32%20PM.png)

-Addotional options are provided to configure the category page head layout.
+Additional options are provided to configure the category page head layout.

 ![](Screenshot%202020-08-25%20at%205.54.52%20PM.png)